esquivelcarlosd/docker/README.md

 # docker
-This repository is about my learning and nodlange in Docker
+This repository is about my learning and knowledge in Docker